sterbini/madxp/README.md

 We strongly suggest to have different title for each sections and to separate python sections from pure MADX ones.
 The section will be executed as  a MADX [batch](http://hibtc.github.io/cpymad/cpymad/madx.html#cpymad.madx.Madx.batch).

-:warning: When you interleave a MADX and python code in the same section, be aware that the MADX code will be executed as a batch at the end of the section where as the python code is executed sequentially.
+:warning: When you interleave a MADX and a python code in the same section, be aware that the MADX code will be executed as a batch at the end of the section whereas the python code is executed sequentially.
 For example, the code

 ```
 ! ## Twiss the sequence